 Our culture is the heart of our school system.
 It makes Bellbrook-Sugarcreek Schools a special place to learn and work.
 Building and sustaining this culture requires intentional effort from everyone in our district.
 Because culture shapes behavior, it determines how effectively we execute our mission.
 Success depends on our ability to work together and learn in a constantly changing environment.
-Culture helps everyone in the district align around a common set of beliefs & behaviors that ultimately determine how we prepare our students for the future.
+Culture helps everyone in the district align around a common set of beliefs and behaviors that ultimately determine how we prepare our students for the future.
 Our beliefs drive our behaviors.
 Our behaviors produce results.
 Please follow this link for additional information.

-GOLDEN EAGLE BELIEFS BEHAVIORS OUTCOMES DO THE RIGHT THING SOAR We make good choices We own our behaviors and actions.
-We are a part of the solution.
-Think WE not ME.
-We serve and empower others We have pride in our actions We trust in each other We solve problems We work together TOGETHER We respect our differences We learn together We achieve together PURSUE EXCELLENCE We hold high standards We focus on growth We are coachable We relentlessly pursue excellence We are the best version of ourselves We are better today than we were yesterday We will be better tomorrow than we are today
+OLDEN EAG BEHAVIORS OUTCOMES BELIEFS We make good choices We have pride in our actions DO THE We own our behaviors and actions.
+We have trust in each other RIGHT THING We are a part of the solution.
+We solve problems Think WE not ME.
+We work together SOAR We serve and empower others We learn together TOGETHER We respect our differences We achieve together We are the best version of ourselves We hold high standards PURSUE We are better today than we were We focus on growth yesterday EXCELLENCE We are coachable We will be better tomorrow than We relentlessly pursue excellence